A hand opens a drawer displaying a plate under glass. The plate pictures Queen Elizabeth I in brown color tones.

 Each Human Ecology student is assigned to an academic advisor in the Advising & Career Center.
 Human Ecology academic advisors support academic and personal success by partnering with current and prospective Human Ecology students as they identify and clarify their educational goals, develop meaningful academic plans, and pursue their own Wisconsin Experience.

-To explore academic advising resources or schedule an appointment with a Human Ecology academic advisor, visit Advising in Human Ecology
+To explore academic advising resources or schedule an appointment with a Human Ecology academic advisor, visit Academic Advising in Human Ecology

 Note for students who are thinking about declaring the material culture certificate as well as the art history certificate: undergraduate students may request permission to complete both the material culture certificate and the art history certificate but only one course can overlap between the two certificates.
 Please consult with the Art History undergraduate advisor, Teddy Kaul (ejkaul@wisc.edu), with any questions related to the art history certificate.